Robinyo/ionic-angular-schematics/README.md

 Page | `ng g page my-new-page`
 Service | TODO

-@ionic-angular/schematics will add a reference to `pages` in your project's `app.module.ts` file.
+@ionic-angular/schematics will add a reference to your generated `component` in your project's `app.module.ts` file.